-Soil surrounding the foundation can contain a lot of moisture, and the force of this waterlogged soil is called hydrostatic pressure.
+Soil surrounding your homes’ foundation can contain a lot of moisture, and the force of this waterlogged soil is called hydrostatic pressure.
 It’s one of the leading causes of basement drainage issues.
 It is the force behind leaks, cracks, and even the bowing of the foundation, but with the proper protection, you can prevent these problems!

 What Is Hydrostatic Pressure?